 Mood disorders are serious illnesses.
 A psychiatrist, clinical psychologist, advanced

 practice registered nurse, or licensed clinical social worker can diagnose mood disorders

 after completing a complete health history and psychiatric evaluation.

 Mood disorders can often be treated with success.
 Treatment may include:

-identifying stressors in the environment and how to avoid them
+the person identify stressors in the environment and learn how to avoid or manage

 Families play a vital supportive role in any treatment process.

 Someone with a mood disorder may have times of stability and times when symptoms return.